 Tissue 201: Operations and Runnability Course

-- Causes of tissue runnability and quality issues associated with the wet-end chemistry, stock approach, and headbox set-up
+- The causes of machine runnability and sheet quality problems due to furnish, wet-end chemistry, stock approach and headbox set-up

-- Procedures and principles for improving the cleaning and conditioning of felts and wires
+- The principles for effective cleaning and conditioning of forming and press fabrics

-- Runnability problems and opportunities for improvement on the dry end of the paper machine
+- Problems and opportunities in the calender and reel of the tissue machine

 Who Should Attend